t-young31/md-comparison/README.md

-The task involves: (1) Reading particle positions and velocities, (2) Using a velocity verlet algorithm to update the positions and velocities (3) Repeating (2) for 1000 steps and (4) Writing a file of the final particle positions.
+The task involves: (1) Reading particle positions and velocities, (2) Using a velocity verlet algorithm to update the positions and velocities (3) Repeating (2) for 10,000 steps and (4) Writing a file of the final particle positions.

 ## Requirements
+Only linux is supported

 * git
 * make